 .30 M2 APOne round at ~ 2,850 fps

-Hard and soft body armor come with different pros and cons that we’ll discuss below.
+Hard and soft armor come with different pros and cons that we’ll discuss below.

 Pros: Soft armor has two main advantages.
 It’s very light and it can flex.
 This makes soft armor the most concealable type of backpack body armor.

-Cons: Soft body armor has a major drawback…it doesn’t protect as well as a heavy steel plate.
+Cons: Soft armor has a major drawback…it doesn’t protect as well as a heavy steel plate.
 This is fine if your main threat is handgun rounds.
 If you believe that your main threat is from someone with a rifle, then soft armor isn’t going to do much to help in that situation.

 Soft armor deteriorates much faster than hard armor.
 (The shelf life is normally around 5 years.)
 This degradation is even faster if it’s getting wet or sweaty on a regular basis.

-Pros: Hard body armor provides that best protection that you can get.
+Pros: Hard armor provides that best protection that you can get.
 Shelf life is normally around 20 years for steel plates.
 (It’s likely much longer than that.)

 Steel armor can usually take many rounds of the rated caliber before showing any signs of wear.
 Even then, it retains most of its protective capabilities.

-Cons: By being able to stop nearly every threat, most hard body armor needs to be heavy.
+Cons: By being able to stop nearly every threat, most hard armor needs to be heavy.
 It is also less concealable than soft armor.